 Both FIPS and non-FIPS algorithms are available to the operator.
-In order to operate the module in the FIPS-Approved mode, all rules and guidance provided in "Secure Operation of the Module" on page 31 must be followed by the module operator.
+In order to operate the module in the FIPS-Approved mode, all rules and guidance provided in Secure Operation of the Module must be followed by the module operator.
 The module does not enforce the FIPS 140-2 mode of operation.